GuillaumeSD/Freechess/README.md

 </div>
 <br />

-Freechess is an open-source chess web app to play, view and analyze your chess games for free on any device with Stockfish !
+Chesskit is an open-source chess web app to play, view and analyze your chess games for free on any device with Stockfish !

 ## Mission